whyframeshot - stock.adobe.com

 Intel appoints chip industry veteran Lip-Bu Tan as the next CEO responsible for revitalizing the struggling chipmaker and transforming it into a contract manufacturer.

-Tan will become Intel CEO on March 18, succeeding interim co-CEOs David Zinsner and Michelle Johnston Holthaus, who replaced ousted CEO Pat Gelsinger last December, the company's board said Wednesday.
-Zinsner will return to his former position of chief financial officer, and Holthaus will remain CEO of Intel products.
+Tan, former longtime CEO of Cadence Design Systems, will become Intel CEO on March 18.
+He will succeed interim co-CEOs David Zinsner and Michelle Johnston Holthaus, who replaced ousted CEO Pat Gelsinger last December, the company's board said Wednesday.
+Zinsner will return to his former position of CFO, and Johnston Holthaus will remain CEO of Intel Products.

-Tan has more than 20 years of semiconductor and software experience and "deep relationships across Intel's ecosystem," the company said.
+Tan has "more than 20 years of semiconductor and software experience as well as deep relationships across Intel's ecosystem," the company said.
 He served as Cadence CEO from 2009 to 2021.
-During his tenure, he doubled the company's revenue, expanded operating margins, and oversaw a stock price increase of more than 3,200%, according to Intel.
+During his tenure, he doubled the company's revenue, expanded operating margins and oversaw a stock price increase of more than 3,200%, according to Intel.

 "Intel has a powerful and differentiated computing platform, a vast customer installed base and a robust manufacturing footprint that is getting stronger by the day as we rebuild our process technology roadmap," Tan said.
 "I am eager to join the company and build upon the work the entire Intel team has been doing to position our business for the future."